datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 o) make sure text is small to highlight the data

 {choose-answers: 4}
-?
-If a pie chart is made up of exactly two slices that appear similar in size, what is a reasonable value for one of those slices?
+?3 If a pie chart is made up of exactly two slices that appear similar in size, what is a reasonable value for one of those slices?

 C) 51%
 C) 49%
+C) 50%
+m) 33%
 o) 2%
 o) 10%
 o) 100%